 For this approach to be successful, you’ll need to really demonstrate the value of the bundle as a gift for dad.

-Gift mugs and ties are fun but some people want more original ways to show their appreciation for dad.
+Gift mugs and ties are fun but some people want more original ways to show their appreciation for dad like a personalized gift.

 Set yourself apart from the competition by offering something more unique in your Father’s Day email campaign.